Paying for a Disabled Dependent’s Funeral: 3 Supportive Resources

 - The obituary

-In the case of a disabled dependent, planning and paying for a funeral can be even more of a challenge (learn more about pre-paid funeral plans).
+In the case of a disabled dependent, planning and paying for a funeral can be even more of a challenge.
 If the disability is intellectual or developmental, simply communicating end-of-life wishes may be a struggle.
 Financially speaking, after paying for medical and living expenses each month, people on fixed incomes who are receiving disability benefits from the government typically don’t have a lot left over.
 In many cases, this means they don’t have enough savings to cover even the most basic funeral services.
 Furthermore, conditions like chronic illness and disability may mean they are ineligible for life insurance (learn how whole life insurance works).

 So, what can you do to avoid going into debt to pay for a loved one’s funeral?
 According to experts, the best thing you and your loved one can do is plan ahead.
 Making arrangements before the day comes isn’t easy.
 Acknowledging a loved one’s death while he or she is still living is hard on the heart.
 Ultimately, planning helps ease the stress.
-By pre-selecting services and figuring out how to pay for them in advance (learn more about final expense life insurance), you are able to enjoy your final moments with your loved one and grieve without worry once he or she is gone.
+By pre-selecting services and figuring out how to pay for them in advance, you are able to enjoy your final moments with your loved one and grieve without worry once he or she is gone.
 Knowing you will be able to provide the end-of-life services your loved one wanted can also help bring you peace of mind both before and after the loss of your loved one.
+Learn more about what to do when a loved one dies.

 From service selection to payment plans, the planning process can seem a bit overwhelming.
 This is especially true if you’ve never been through it before.
 The good news is that there are resources you can use to help walk you through the process.